 Money Pool.
 We participate in a "money pool" through which we and certain of our affiliates can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The money pool's net funding requirements are generally met by borrowings of CenterPoint Energy.
-The terms of the money pool are in accordance with requirements applicable to registered public utility holding companies under the 1935 Act and under an order from the SEC dated June 30, 2003 (June 2003 Financing Order) relating to our financing activities.
-The order expires in June 2005; however, CenterPoint Energy and its subsidiaries, including us, are seeking a new order providing appropriate approval for participation in the money pool by the end of June 2005.
-Our money pool borrowing limit under existing orders is \$600 million.
-At March 31, 2005, we had \$171 million invested in the money pool.
+The terms of the money pool are in accordance with requirements currently applicable to registered public utility holding companies under the 1935 Act and under an order from the SEC relating to our financing activities dated June 29, 2005 (June 2005 Financing Order).
+Our money pool borrowing limit under the existing order is \$600 million.
+At August 1, 2005, we had \$122 million invested in the money pool.
 The money pool may not provide sufficient funds to meet our cash needs.